 Can I apply a clear coat over metallic color?

-Most metallic finishes are achieved using dyed metal particles that lay on top the surface to mimic a metal finish.
-Some of these particles can wipe off in the hand.
-While applying a clear coat will add protection and durability to the finish, it will diminish the reflective metal-like finish.
+Most metallic color sprays are achieved using dyed metal particles that lay near the top the finish.
+There they reflect light to mimic a metal finish.
+Some of these slightly exposed particles can wipe off in the hand.
+While applying a clear coat will add protection and durability to the finish, it will diminish the reflectivity and dull metal-like look.

-Are COLORTOOL Sprays safe to spray on STYROFOAM™ brand foam?
+Are COLORTOOL Sprays safe to spray on styrofoam?

-COLORTOOL Spray also safely colors closed-cell, SMOOTHFOAM™ Crafters Foam (expanded polystyrene – EPS or beadboard).
+COLORTOOL Spray also safely colors closed-cell, SmoothFoam® craft foam which is expanded polystyrene foam (EPS).
 Spray in the same manner as directed above for safe application.
 Other types of foam products will require a test spray to ensure compatibility or no melting.

 Can I spray fabrics with Design Master Sprays?

-Yes, fabrics can be colored with COLORTOOL Sprays, Premium Metals, TintIT. and Just For Flowers.
+Yes, fabrics can be colored with COLORTOOL Sprays, Premium Metals and Just For Flowers.
 These sprays work on a variety of fabrics, generally leaving a slightly starched feeling to the fabric.
 Metallic hues sprayed on fabric will appear not as reflective as if sprayed on a smooth surface.